 - Light Technology Institute

 Participants without experience in the field of probability have to take part in the Crash Course “Probability and Statistics” taking place from October 31 to November 11, 2022.
 Thanks to the blended learning format you can schedule the courses yourself within these two weeks.
 You have an exchange with the lecturer during video meetings in order to prepare yourself optimally for the start of your studies.

-We highly recommend all applicants to participate in the courses to update their technical knowledge, as it might be the crucial factor for a successful degree at HECTOR School.
+We highly recommend all applicants to participate in the courses to update the technical knowledge, as it might be the crucial factor for a successful degree at HECTOR School.